Skip to Main Content

 Tips for Academic Promotion Applications

-Applications need to provide evidence to support that applicants:
+Applications need to provide evidence to support that:

-1. Are working at a sustained way at the level for which they are applying for promotion.
-This can be shown by building a case for promotion supported by evidence which articulates academic achievements.
-The achievements need to demonstrate outcome, impact and influence that result from the activity, usually focussing on the last five years of academic work, or where the applicant was promoted or appointed to the University within the last five years, any achievements since that promotion or appointment.
+1. Applicants are working in a sustained way at the level for which they are applying for promotion.
+This can be demonstrated by building a case for promotion supported by evidence that articulates academic achievements.
+The achievements need to establish outcome, impact and influence that result from the activity, usually focusing on the last five years of scholarly work, or where the applicant was promoted or appointed to the University over the previous five years, and any achievements since that promotion or appointment.

 2. Career trajectory is demonstrated as upward with momentum.

-The value of specific metrics varies between disciplines and there is no one size fits all in terms of what metrics to use.
+The value of specific metrics varies across disciplines, and there is no one-size-fits-all approach to selecting metrics.
 Review the A Guide to Evidence in Promotion and the RPI Index Guide to get an understanding of the types of evidence you could consider.

 Charles Sturt University acknowledges the traditional custodians of the lands on which its campuses are located, paying respect to Elders, both past and present, and extend that respect to all First Nations Peoples.Acknowledgement of Country